Favourable

 Auctions

-Auctions can create opportunities to buy properties under market value, especially if there is limited competition or if the property fails to meet its reserve price.
+Auctions can create opportunities to buy properties under market value, especially if there is limited competition on the day of the auction or if the property fails to meet its initial reserve price.

 Motivated Sellers